Arriving in the UK

 When you enter (or re-enter) the UK on a Tier 4 visa, the Border Force Officer must check that you speak English at the required level, without needing an interpreter.
-They will ask questions about your arrival in the UK, and there is no test involved.
+They will ask questions about your arrival in the UK.
+There is no test involved.